restuwahyu13/natural-utility/README.md

 #### naturalModule

-  + **globalModule (@param: input, @param: module)** function method of `naturalModule` to register each given module without the need to rewrite` require`, then the module will be run as parallel, the module can also be accessed as a global in every file or route in many ways, which you haven't to re-register the same module as you want to use it, **note**: global module only supports writing format **CommonJS as require**.
+  + **globalModule ( inputs: [string...], modules: [string...] )** function method of `naturalModule` to register each given module without the need to rewrite` require`, then the module will be run as parallel, the module can also be accessed as a global in every file or route in many ways, which you haven't to re-register the same module as you want to use it, **note**: global module only supports writing format **CommonJS as require**.

 	-  **Before - example usage not using natural-utility**